 This test is designed to simulate an attack by an intruder in an attempt to pull at the security screen either at the bottom, middle, side or top of the screen.
 The test also assesses the integrity and fixing of the mesh into the screen frame.

-The test panel fails the test if the edge of the panel can be deflected to form a 45cm gap between it and the door or window frame when under the pulling force, or if a 15cm gap remains when the force is removed.
-It also fails if a gap forms in the infill material (mesh) that allows a 65mm x 25mm probe to pass through
+The test panel fails the test if the edge of the panel can be deflected to form a 17 inch (45cm) gap between it and the door or window frame when under the pulling force, or if a 6 inch (15cm) gap remains when the force is removed.
+It also fails if a gap forms in the infill material (mesh) that allows a 2.5 x 1 inch probe to pass through.

 Crimsafe® passes easily thanks to its super-strong design.